Tong-Ye-1159668/Sewlyn_Campsite_Booking_System-LincolnUni-2024-S1/README.md

 After submitting the booking form, **a booking confirmation page** will be displayed through *booking_confirmation.html*.
 This page shows the name, site, check-in date, check-out date, number of days, and number of people.
 The page uses **Bootstrap's "table-success table-striped" styling** to make the displayed information neat and concise.

+### List campers

+This function includes *@app.route("/camper", methods=['GET','POST'])*, with templates *datepickercamper.html*, *camperlist.html*.

+***"/camper"*** route handles both **GET** and **POST** requests.
+By using a single route to handle both types of requests, the application can keep its routing structure simple and consistent.
+When accessed via the **GET** method, it renders the ***datepickercamper.html*** template, allowing users to select a specific date.
+On submitting the form, a **POST** request is sent to the same route *(/camper)* and it renders the ***camperlist.html*** template, allowing users to see all the campers on a particular date and delete bookings.

+Displaying a **camper list** in a **separate template** has several benefits.
+Keeping the camper list display logic in its own template improves code clarity and readability.
+Developers can easily find and understand the code responsible for rendering the camper list.
+Using a separate camper list template makes it easier to make changes or updates to the camper list interface without affecting other parts of the application.

+On the ***camperlist.html*** page, I **added the selected date to the title**, making it easy for users to know which day the list displayed is for.

+The displayed list uses the **Bootstrap's table-hover** styling, making the displayed list neater and more visually appealing.

+Placing a **delete button** next to **each customer list** enables users to quickly and directly delete a specific booking without having to navigate to a separate page.
+This streamlined approach improves the efficiency of booking management tasks.